1234 19th Street Northwest Suite 604 Washington, DC 20036

 Dental Bridge Treatment in Washington, DC

 We work with local oral surgeons to provide dental implants to secure dental bridges.
-Implants are titanium metal posts the surgeon places in the jaw bone to support false teeth, including bridges.
+A surgeon will place the implant posts in the jaw bone.
+Over 3 to 6 months, the implants fuse with your jaw bone to create a stable foundation for your bridge.

 Are you missing multiple permanent teeth?
-Contact our office for dental bridge treatment today at (202) 946-4720.
-You can also request a dental appointment with Dr. Banks on our website.
+Contact our office for a dental bridge in Washington, DC, today at (202) 946-4720.
+You can also schedule a dental appointment with Dr. Banks on our website.